Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 Weights For Fly Fishing

 If you plan to nymph fish at all you will likely need weights called split shots.
+I use good quality dark or dull colored split shots a lot when I’m using subsurface flies.

 These weights will help get your fly down to the fish and are often a must-have in deeper or faster currents.

-Some anglers will also add a split shot just above small streamer flies to get them deeper.
+I sometimes add a split shot just above small streamer flies to get them deeper.

 Indicators are like mini bobbers and are mostly used when nymph fishing for trout, steelhead, and salmon.